Fatal Car Accident Injuries

 If your loved one suffered a car accident resulting in death, then we extend our sincere condolences to you and your family.
 We want you to know that you have the right to take action against the at-fault party or parties that caused your family member’s fatal car accident injuries.

 An attorney at David R. Price, Jr., P.A. is ready to explain your legal options and help you get started on your wrongful death and survival action claims in the wake of a fatal crash.
-Contact us today online, or call [phone].
+Contact us today online, or call 864-271-2636.